The Pattern-Breaking Guide to Fighting Depression

 - "I don't even know who I really am"

-- Your worth exists independent of performance
+- Your worth isn't a performance metric

-- Vulnerability creates real intimacy
+- Vulnerability is how intimacy actually works

 The Individualist's Emotional Ocean